Privacy choices

 Duotone effects can reduce image detail, change skin tones, hide important product information, and create unexpected contrast problems for text overlays.
 Source image lighting and contrast strongly affect the result.

 The CSS approximation is not a guaranteed match for the canvas render.
-Use the PNG export when you need the exact previewed pixels, and test responsive crops, high-resolution assets, image compression, and accessibility overlays before production use.
+Use the PNG export when you need a source-size pixel render, and test responsive crops, high-resolution assets, image compression, blend-mode behavior, and accessibility overlays before production use.

 Quick answers